Poker Heat Hero or Zero!

 Not Adjusting Play Based on Risk

 Pay Attention to the Other Players at the Table

 If you pay attention to the other players at the table, you will notice things.
 For example, maybe a player at the table only goes all in the with nuts and folds everything else.
 The nuts is the best possible current hand.
 If you are sure you notice this, then it would dumb to call versus them with worse.

 The flop is 789.
 I have 77.
 If an observed strong player were to go all in, I have no choice but to fold.
 Chances are they have a better set (88, 99) or a straight.
-Assuming my read is 100% correct I have to play based on this information.
+Assuming my read is 100% correct I must play based on this information.

 Now if you make a play like this and this player shows down worse make a note of this.
 Maybe they are not as tight as they seem.

-Also, this works in reverse.
-If I notice a player going all in on flops with nothing and weak pairs I will adjust my play to them as well.
+This strategy also works in reverse.
+If I notice a player going all in on flops with nothing and weak pairs, I will adjust my play to them as well.

 I have TT the flop is K72.
 If this is against a manic player who went all the past five hands, I call 100% of the time.
 Will, they beat my hand sometimes?
 Yes, they will be after observing them handing out chips like an ATM machine I would have no problem trying to beat them.
 Keep in mind though the other players at the table!
 I would only make a play like this heads up.
-That is to say when I am the only person to act.
+Heads up is two player poker.

 I hope my advice leads you to win more poker hands and gets you interested in improving your game.
 If you have any questions, feel free to ask.